 How to make SIBO pancakes

-I used a combination of a coconut and almond flour blend.
-You can either buy coconut and almond flour or make your own.
-I chose to make fresh ground flour by blending shredded coconut and whole almonds in my optimum 900 high-speed blender until flour consistency.
+I used a combination of shredded coconut and almonds blended into a flour.
+I made fresh ground flour by blending shredded coconut and whole almonds in my vitamix blender until flour consistency.

 Combine the flour in a bowl and add in the baking soda, cinnamon, and ginger.
 Stir with a spoon before adding in mashed banana and two eggs.
 Use an immersion blender to get a pancake batter that is free of any chunks.